Jarren Duran Player Props: Red Sox vs. Giants

 Jarren Duran At The Plate

-- Duran is hitting .311 with 29 doubles, two triples, six home runs and 20 walks.
+- Duran is batting .311 with 29 doubles, two triples, six home runs and 20 walks.

-- Duran has picked up a hit in 63.8% of his 80 games this season, with at least two hits in 30.0% of those games.

-- He has homered in six games this year (7.5%), leaving the park in 2.1% of his trips to the dish.
+- He has gone deep in 7.4% of his games this year, and 2% of his plate appearances.

-- He has scored a run in 27 games this season, with multiple runs eight times.
+- He has scored in 27 of 81 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.